Digital Marketing KPIs You Should Be Tracking to Increase Sales

-Forgetting to track your digital marketing KPIs is the first step toward failure.
-By reviewing your data analytics, you can spot your weak points and immediately perform the necessary improvements in your strategies.
+Forgetting to track your digital marketing KPIs is the first step towards failure.
+By reviewing your data , you can spot your weak points and immediately perform the necessary improvements in your strategies.
 However, you can only do this if you know what to look at.

 Read on to learn some of the most important KPIs you should monitor to measure the performance of your digital marketing strategies.